fable-compiler/Fable/docs/source/docs/compiling.md

     }
 }
 ```

+> `postbuild` will also run for every compilation in watch mode.
+If you only want
+to run the script after the first full compilation, use `postbuild-once`.

 > The scripts will run as if you typed the command on a terminal window from
 the directory where `fableconfig.json` is.
 Fable scripts are not as powerful